Bartleby2718/mod_wsgi-python-upgraded/README.md

 5. Memory
   - I'm not sure if this helps, but allocating more resource to Docker or a VM might help.
 I didn't realize that I had allocated only 2GB to Docker Desktop.
 6. Incremental commits
+  - Now that I have finished refactoring, I think I should have broken down `Dockerfile` into multiple modular instructions because it helps speeds up the build and debugging process by using the cached layers.
+Once you're all done, you can concatenate them back.
   - Now that I have finished refactoring, I think I should have broken down `Dockerfile` into multiple modular instructions because it helps speeds up the build process by using the cached layers.
+7. `--enable-optimizations`
+  - With this flag, it takes longer to build but yields a significant speed boost, according to [this StackOverflow answer](https://stackoverflow.com/questions/41405728/what-does-enable-optimizations-do-while-compiling-python).
+A caveat is that this does not work with old versions of GCC.
+Before refactoring, I had to take out the flag because Debian 8 `jessie` has GCC 4.9 by default.

 ### Building OpenSSL from source
 - There is a [very useful tutorial on HowtoForge](https://www.howtoforge.com/tutorial/how-to-install-openssl-from-source-on-linux).
 Basically, it can be divided into a few steps: